tdpreece/TestObjectBuilderCsharp/README.md

 TestObjectBuildersCsharp
 ========================
-TestObjectBuildersCsharp allows you to quickly create builder classes that put together data for classes under test and/or their collaborators.
+The aim of this project is to allow you to quickly create builder classes that put together test data for classes under test and/or their collaborators.

 # Installation
+This is still work in progress so the installation is a little manual.
 * Download the TestObjectBuilder project and add to your solution.
 * Reference TestObjectBuilder project from the project that contains your unit tests.